Tim Burchett: Knox County mayor

 Burchett became Knox County mayor in September 2010, succeeding Mike Ragsdale, who left office due to term limits.
 Burchett defeated former Knox County Sheriff Tim Hutchison in the Republican primary and Democratic nominee Ezra Maize in the general election.

-On February 10, 2012, Burchett appeared on WBIR-TV and officially announced that the county's first "cash mob" would be held at the Emory 5 & 10 store in South Knoxville.
+On February 10, 2012, Burchett appeared on WBIR-TV and officially announced that the county's first "cash mob" would be held at the Emery's 5 & 10 store in South Knoxville.
 The cash mob gained national attention, and was mentioned in Time magazine.

 In 2012, Tennessee's Registry of Election Finance unanimously decided to take no action against Burchett regarding an inquiry into his campaign disclosure forms.

+2014 re-election

+In 2014 Burchett ran unopposed in both the primary and the general election.